Peer to Peer Learning

 - Paid position and paid training (beginning at $17.00/hour)

-- Overall block score of 78% or better.
-(This is a guideline.
-Please ask if you have any questions.)
+- Overall block score of 80% or better.

 - Level 2 or better in all behavioral competency areas